NeuroTechX/ntx_slack_archive/studentclubs.md

 >
 speaking of which yannick benjamindeleener should we have a meeting to discuss our approaches in running our clubs? would be an awesome way of learning from each other :stuck_out_tongue:

+3/24/2017 6:18 AM

+ **braden** :

+ >yesss point taken. the curriculum Im currently in is strictly group projects, which has definitely shown me all varieties of successful and disastrous team dynamics. :slightly_smiling_face::upside_down_face: